adaltas/node-nikita/packages/ldap/src/add.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'entry':
             type: 'array'
             items:
               type: 'object'
               properties:
                 'dn':
                   type: 'string'
                   description: '''
                   Distinguish name of the entry
                   '''
               required: ['dn']
             description: '''
             Object to be inserted or modified.
             '''
           # General LDAP connection information
           'binddn':
             type: 'string'
             description: '''
             Distinguished Name to bind to the LDAP directory.
             '''
           'mesh':
             type: 'string'
             description: '''
             Specify the SASL mechanism to be used for authentication.
 If it's not specified, the program will choose the best  mechanism  the  server knows.
             '''
           'passwd':
             type: 'string'
             description: '''
             Password for simple authentication.
             '''
           'uri':
             type: 'string'
             description: '''
             LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuration.
             '''
         required: ['entry']

 ## Handler